hackstedt/.zsh/README.md

         chsh -s $(which zsh)

-Create the plugin directory:
+Create the plugin directory (if it's not created automatically by the steps below):

         mkdir ~/.zsh/plugins/

-and for the plugins below:
+and for the plugins below (if it's not created automatically by the steps below):

         mkdir ~/.zsh/plugins/zsh-syntax-highlighting
         mkdir ~/.zsh/plugins/zsh-history-substring-search
+        mkdir ~/.zsh/plugins/LS_COLORS

 Follow the instructions on this side, to install (in the folder you just made) the zsh-syntax-highlighting: